lengran/OpenPrefirePrac/README.md

 - de_mirage
     - Attack A site from A ramp (to CT spawn)
     - Attack B site from B apartments
+    - Attack A site from A palace (to jungle)
 - de_dust2
     - Attach A site from A long
     - Attach A site from A short